19-year-old man shot, killed by officer after stabbing in Milpitas, police investigating

 Police also say the 34-year-old victim of this afternoon's stabbing is expected to survive.

-The Milpitas Police Department and the Santa Clara County District Attorney's Office are investigating the incident.
+The Milpitas Police Department and the Santa Clara County District Attorney's Office are investigating the incident and are not releasing the names of the individulas involved.

 Anyone with additional information regarding this investigation is encouraged to call the Milpitas Police Department at (408) 586-2400.
 Additionally, information can be given anonymously by calling the Crime Tip Hotline at (408) 586-2500.